StarAnnonyms/Fameless_Bot/README.md

   <h1><b>Developer Notice 💌</h1></b>
 <b> - Hi 🥰 I m
       <br>
-ＮＯＩＺ Ξ
+Hamza
       <br>
-I am 16 years old
+I am 19 years old
       <br>
 developer...
-From Sri Lanka 🇱🇰
+From Pakistan 🇵🇰
       <br>
 I am a Learning.
 Not more..
       <br>
 Also I am Student
     </b></b>

-   <h1>𝗩8.4 𝗡𝗲𝘄</h1>
+   <h1>𝗩1.0 𝗡𝗲𝘄</h1>
    <b>This has been updated to the latest 2022 npm module and Latest Whatsapp Button Version.
 There are 120+ plugins.
 Deploying is quick and easy.
 Download speeds and upload speeds are very fast.The speed of response has increased.
 Fixed some bugs.
 Updated daily baileys 2022 Updated</b>
   <br>
    <br>